tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ### Google Assistant & IFTTT (If This Then That)

 For some reason, I seem to have a lot of my ideas while I'm commuting.
 I want to be able to capture the thought, but I'm not going to look for my widget when I'm going 80 mph (I mean 65) on the freeway.
-Luckily, there was already an [IFTTT hook](https://ifttt.com/applets/L3Whbwie-tell-google-assistant-to-create-new-task-card-on-trello) that integrates Trello and my Google Assistant, enabling me to just say, "Hey Google, Add a task to finish my productivity blog post," and voila - the task "Finsih my productivity blog post" is added to my `Triage` list.
+Luckily, there was already an [IFTTT hook](https://ifttt.com/applets/L3Whbwie-tell-google-assistant-to-create-new-task-card-on-trello) that integrates Trello and my Google Assistant, enabling me to just say, "Hey Google, Add a task to finish my productivity blog post," and voila - the task "Finish my productivity blog post" is added to my `Triage` list.

 Some of the things that I record are not necessarily "tasks."
 They might just be ideas.
 But by including it on my board, I know I'll need to act on it somehow - and that could mean really fleshing out the idea, setting aside time to ponder about it and store it in OneNote 👇